Hanging out in the treetops...

 At the Zoo

-The resident troop at the Zoo consists of one male and six adult females.
-In the wild troops can get quite large in size, sometimes up to 40 individuals.
+The resident troop at the Zoo consists of only females.
+In the wild troops are usually a mix of males and females and can get quite large in size, sometimes up to 40 individuals.
 The troop works together to defend their territory and protect the group from neighbouring groups or predators.
 Usually the troop then splits into smaller subgroups when foraging.
 This type of societal structure is known as a fission–fusion society.

 Around 80% of a wild spider monkeys diet is fruit.
-But here at the Zoo fruit makes up only 8% of their diet.
-This is because the types of fruit found in New Zealand are for humans to eat which have different sugar compositions to the fruits found in the spider monkeys wild diet.
+But here at the Zoo, fruit technically only makes up 8% of their diet (‘controversial’ fruit – tomatoes, rather than more traditional fruit).
+This is because the types of fruit found in New Zealand are for humans to eat and they have different sugar compositions to the fruits found in the spider monkeys wild diet.
 To avoid excess sugar in their diet our troop gets a lot of vegetables.
 Vegetables and leafy greens make up about 85% of their diet with the remainder made up of boiled eggs and specially formulated protein-rich biscuits.

 Keeping an eye on health

 As with all animals at the Zoo we have to make sure that everyone is healthy.
 Our keepers are on the lookout for the smallest changes in behaviour and monitor how much everyone is eating.
-If any changes are noticed it could indicate an injury, a change in troop hierarchy or even a pregnancy in the group.
+If any changes are noticed it could indicate an injury or a change in troop hierarchy.

 With a territorial animal zoo keepers usually have to earn the ‘trust’ of the animal to be able to get close to it.
-When Toque, the eldest male, arrived from overseas the keepers had to create a training programme that would reduce his aggression to the keepers and allow them to train him to come to them upon request.
-Improving this type of behaviour is vital for check-ups by the keepers and the vets.
+Using a training programme helps to instil specific behaviours that are important for check-ups by the keepers and the vets.

 Spider monkeys have been crowned the third smartest non-human primate after orangutans and chimpanzees!
 To keep their inquisitive minds busy our keepers and volunteers prepare behavioural enrichment every day.
 Fruit and vegetables get pushed into hidey-holes and cracks throughout their habitat.